• Skip to primary navigation

 Buckwheat flour flatbreads.

-For centuries (evidence has been found to almost 5000 years back) buckwheat has been cultivated as a crop in the Himalayan regions of Tibet, China and India.
+For centuries—evidence dating back almost 5,000 years—buckwheat has been cultivated as a crop in the Himalayan regions of Tibet, China, and India.

-China: Considered a superfood, buckwheat is a staple in Chinese cuisine and consumed in the form of noodles or as porridge.
+In China, buckwheat is considered a superfood and is a staple in their cuisine, often consumed in the form of noodles or as porridge.

-Japan: If you have been in the realm of gluten free, grain free food, it is highly unlikely that you have not heard of the famed soba noodles of Japan.
-These noodles are made from buckwheat flour and used in various hot and cold dishes.
+Japan: If you’ve ventured into the realm of gluten-free, grain-free food, it’s highly unlikely you haven’t heard of Japan’s famous soba noodles.
+These noodles are made from buckwheat flour and are used in various hot and cold dishes.

-Europe: From the Himalayan regions buckwheat travelled west all the way to Europe.
-While Eastern Europeans enjoys kasha (buckwheat groats) in porridge, stews, pilafs and blinis, the French make crepes and galettes.
+Europe: From the Himalayan regions, buckwheat traveled west, making its way to Europe.
+While Eastern Europeans enjoy buckwheat in porridge, stews, pilafs, and blinis, the French use buckwheat to make crepes and galettes.
+Breads and cookies are some of the popular ways to use buckwheat in baking.

-When buying buckwheat noodles, pasta or pancake mix, do bear in mind that many of them have wheat flour mixed in them to some measure.
-Look specifically for the gluten free label.
-Cooking with pure buckwheat flour can be quite tricky and so when having a buckwheat based dish in a restaurant or at a friends place, make sure to check that there is no wheat flour mixed in it.
+When buying buckwheat pancakes mix, noodles, and pasta, keep in mind that many of these products contain some amount of wheat flour.
+Look specifically for the gluten-free label.
+Cooking with pure buckwheat flour can be tricky, so when enjoying a buckwheat-based dish at a restaurant or a friend's place, be sure to check that no wheat flour has been mixed in.

 Buckwheat nutrition

-Buckwheat flour placed in a bowl with some groats spilled around it and a rolling pin next to the bowl.
+Gluten free buckwheat flour is placed in a bowl with some groats spilled around it and a rolling pin next to the bowl.

-Just to put this in perspective: One serving of cooked whole grain buckwheat has, approximately, 110 calories, 2 grams of fiber and 2 grams of protein.
-Not only is buckwheat a good source of protein, it is a complete protein i.e. it contains all 9 of the essential amino acids.
-(Whoa!)
+Nutrition values of buckwheat: 100g of cooked buckwheat has approximately: 343 calories, 13.3g of protein, 71.5g of carbohydrates, 10g of fiber, and 3.4g of fat.
+Not only is buckwheat a good source of protein, but it is also a complete protein i.e. it contains all 9 of the essential amino acids (whoa!).
+For additional information check out the recipe card below.

-Research shows that buckwheat is more satiating than grains and it has pre biotics which aid in digestive health.
+Buckwheat benefits: Research shows that buckwheat is more satiating than grains and it has prebiotics that aid in digestive health.

 How to cook buckwheat?